pitt-rssl/pitt-rssl.github.io/content/funding/dla_overlays.md

 - Building support for legacy applications.
 We will develop an interceptor capability to funnel legacy application communication through the intrusion-tolerant overlay, without modifying the application.
-- Creating a deployment stragegy and addressing concept.
+- Creating a deployment strategy and addressing concept.
 We will develop a strategy to enable intrusion-tolerant communication between components that need it, while not interfering with other existing communications.